 Intention is defined as an indication of how hard people are willing to try, of how much of an effort they are planning to exert, to perform the behavior.
 Given the different contexts, these barriers vary by country, and it is important to consider that as well.

 Governments play an important role in incentivizing new innovations generally, and more specifically in helping to improve electric vehicles’ perceived relative advantage, encouraging network effects through infrastructure development, and sponsoring a technology through subsidies and direct purchases from the government, and incentives.
 It’s important to note that not only do policies reduce air pollution but they have also been seen to have other co-benefits for not only health but also noise reduction and increased green spaces.
 Instead of burying one’s head in the sand and ignoring these barriers to adoption, we can design frameworks to address them and work towards sustainability, sooner rather than later.

 Future Thought Leaders is a democratic space presenting the thoughts and opinions of rising Energy & Sustainability writers, their opinions do not necessarily represent those of illuminem.

 Daniella Ngarambe is a policy fellow at GIZ where she supports the design and implementation of emerging technologies policy projects.
-She is a TEDx speaker and a graduate of Carnegie Mellon University Africa, with a Master’s degree in Electrical and Computer Engineering.
+She is a TEDx speaker and a graduate of Carnegie Mellon University Africa.
 Her interests are in research, international development, renewable energy technology, and policy.